LED Shoebox Fixtures

 We use software to model your area, so we can show you how the lights perform before you buy.
 This way you can choose the right lumens and optics to get the best results for your area.

 Better Lighting Performance

-Lighting performance is a vital and frequently overlooked component in deciding whether to switch to LED or stick to traditional light sources.
-One thing you must ask yourself is whether your current lights are properly illuminating your space.
+Lighting performance is a vital and overlooked component.
+A big factor in deciding whether to switch to LED or stick to traditional light sources.
+One thing you must ask yourself is whether your current system lighting up your space.

 People must always feel safe and secure as they walk or drive around the area.
-Metal halide lamps, which are often used in shoebox light fixtures, produce "bright spots" (very bright light) directly underneath them and the levels of light significantly decrease as the distance from the lighting poles increases.
+Metal halide lamps produce "bright spots" underneath them.
+The level of light decreases as the distance from the lighting poles increases.

-LED shoebox light fixtures, in contrast, distribute light very evenly.
-The light is uniformly distributed on all the surfaces and they look bright.
+LED shoebox light fixtures, in contrast, can distribute even light.
+The light's uniform distribution allows the light between fixtures to be even. and they look bright.
 In this way, LEDs do away with the "bright spot" problem.